NHSDigital/NRLF/README.md

 ### 2. mgmt account

-In `terraform/account-wide-infrastructure/mgmt/route53.tf` we have both a Hosted Zone and a Record per environment, for example:
+In `terraform/account-wide-infrastructure/mgmt/route53.tf` we have both a Hosted Zone and a Record per environment:

 ```terraform
 resource "aws_route53_zone" "prodspine" {